 Rani Arbo & daisy mayhem treasure the opportunity to partner with presenters and connect with the local community.
-Sometimes this means simply talking with audience members after a show or visiting a local radio station.
+Sometimes this means simply talking with audience members or visiting a local radio station.
 Other times, it means bringing our music and conversation into elementary schools, high schools, colleges, hospitals, senior centers, homeless shelters, museums and libraries.
 Below is a sampling of some of the programs we have offered.
 We are always open to new ideas.

 Percussionist Scott Kessel presents Recycled Rhythms both as an interactive, all-ages workshop and/or a one-man performance featuring his recycled drum kit.
 In the hands-on workshop, participants use recycled materials to create a miniature “Drumship Enterprise” and a wooden harmonica.
 If time allows, Scott teaches rhythms from around the globe and leads a celebratory drumming parade.
 This workshop can be tailored to specific or mixed-age groups, and for groups from 10 to 100+ (with enough volunteer help!).